achmadj/hf_optimized_huzinaga/README.md

 Hartree-Fock Roothaan Calculations Using Optimized Huzinaga Orbitals on Small Molecules

 This repository contains methods to optimize the Huzinaga Gaussian orbital functions and the code used to perform Hartree-Fock calculations using the optimized Huzinaga Gaussian orbital functions.
-The goal is to achieve the ground state energy of H<sub>2</sub>, HeH<sup>+</sup>, HeHe<sup>2+</sup>, LiH, HF, and H<sub>2</sub>O using optimized STO-6G Huzinaga basis set to be on par (or better) with larger basis set (e.g. 6-31G, cc-pVQZ).
+The goal is to achieve the ground state energy of small diatomic molecules using optimized STO-6G Huzinaga basis set to be on par (or better) with larger basis set (e.g. 6-31G, cc-pVQZ).
 The PySCF library is utilized to perform the Hartree-Fock calculations.

 ## Installation